LSNI President Darren Toombs stands at a podium addressing an audience 2 lawyers walking together and chatting while wearing robes

 Complaints Handling

-In respect of complaints-handling the performance of the Law Society of Northern Ireland is subject to review and comment by the independent Lay Observer (very broadly similar to the Legal Services Ombudsmen).
+In respect of complaints-handling the performance of the Law Society of Northern Ireland is subject to review and comment by the independent Lay Observer (very broadly similar to the Legal Services Ombudsman).

 Apart from the casework function of reviewing the handling of particular cases by the Law Society of Northern Ireland, the Lay Observer makes recommendations periodically for improvement to procedures and other matters.